 "You just want to stay away from things that conduct electricity within the home," Jensenius said in the Accuweather report.
 "That would include both the wires and the plumbing, so in that particular case certainly showers would be dangerous, it would be dangerous to be washing your hands or washing dishes.
 Just avoid those any time you can hear thunder."

-You might think that if your plumbing has plastic pipes instead of metal pipes, you're safe.
+You might think that if your plumbing has plastic pipes instead of metal pipes, you're safe to shower in a thunderstorm or do other normal water-related household activities.
 That's not true, though.
 Water itself can conduct electrical current, and some of the impurities that are found in tap water are excellent conductors of electricity as well.

 It also depends on how your house is grounded, which affects how electricity is conducted in your house.
 To know for certain, you'll want to talk with a qualified electrician.
 Even then, it makes things safer, but not 100 percent lightning proof.

 Should you shower in a thunderstorm?